 He is a Selmer Artist and a D’addario International Artist (Reserve Reeds) and since 2009 has been a member of the International Saxophone Committee, supporting the triennial World Saxophone Congress.

 Barry has given masterclasses at the Paris Conservatoire (France), George Mason University (USA), Trinity Laban Conservatoire (UK) and major universities across Australia.
-He has adjudicated for The Adolphe Sax International Competition (Belgium), the Gisborne International Music Competition (New Zealand) and the and the finals of Symphony Australia Young Performers Awards (Australia).
+He has adjudicated for The Adolphe Sax International Competition (Belgium), the Gisborne International Music Competition (New Zealand) and the finals of Symphony Australia Young Performers Awards (Australia).

 Barry studied in Australia with Dr. Peter Clinch for 5 years and for 2 years in Bordeaux France with saxophonists Jacques Net, Marie-Bernadette Charrier and Jean-Marie Londeix.